 An internship can do a lot for your personal and professional development.
 You get a taste of working life, which means you get to practice several skills and find out how a company operates, but you also find out how you respond to a work environment.

 It’s a perfect opportunity to build your CV, expand your horizons and get to know yourself.
 You can read up on internships on our special page dedicated to them.

 If you’re a Master’s student in Business Administration you'll take courses in ABS’ Business Lab in the second semester.
 You'll have the opportunity to choose two electives and work on two challenging real business cases.

 During those two electives, leading global companies submit a business case to your class and challenge you to solve it in six weeks.
 Among others, corporations like Vodafone, L'Oréal, AB InBev, Shell and ABN AMRO have previously joined the Business Labs.
-Check the course catalogue to see which ones you can take, depending on your programme.
+Find your programme in the course catalogue to see which ones you can take.